What is a curb cut?

 Like the curb cuts that ended up making mobility easier for so many people beyond the intended recipients, accommodations in schools that were originally designed for students with disabilities end up benefiting the entire university community.

-Transcription and captioning is a prime example of this phenomenon.
+Academic transcription and captioning is a prime example of this phenomenon.
 Of course, these services enable accessibility for students who are deaf or HOH.
 But the curb cut effect comes into play when the positive effects spread to the entire student body – including students who speak English as a second language, and students who prefer to learn by reading.

 In fact, the number of students without hearing difficulties who use captioned video is on the rise.
-More and more students are reporting that this is an essential tool in their learning process, with tangible effects on academic success.
+More and more students are reporting that this assistive technology is an essential tool in their learning process, with tangible effects on academic success.
 According to a study conducted at San Francisco State University, students who used captioned video achieved a full GPA point increase compared to students who did not.

 Beyond the world of higher education, there are many examples of the curb cut effect that have profoundly impacted our lives for the better, including: